Donald Bell (writer): Author

 In 1972, McClelland and Stewart published "Saturday Night at the Bagel Factory and Other Montreal Stories", an anthology of his short stories depicting many of his multi-ethnic friends.
 The book became popular in Montreal and won the 1973 Stephen Leacock medal for humour.
 Bell was a recipient of a National Magazine Award.

-Seven years later, he wrote "The Pocketman" about Downtown Eddy, a Montreal character with a gift of the gab, and a sunny disposition, narrating personages he met and knew, from beatniks, artists, poets, and philosophers.
+Seven years later, he wrote "Pocketman" about a Montreal character (based on London, Ontario's Roy McDonald) with a gift of the gab, and a sunny disposition, narrating personages he met and knew, from beatniks, artists, poets, and philosophers.
 Later, he spent researching Montreal and New York archives to find out about "The Man Who Killed Houdini".
 The book was released posthumously in 2004 by Véhicule Press in Montreal.

 In the early 2000s, Bell lived in Montreal, Paris, and Sutton, Quebec, where he became an antiquarian book dealer and opened a book store in 2002.
 Don's column, Founde Bookes, appeared in Books in Canada until he died of emphysima in his daughter's house in Montreal on 8 March 2003.